 “We are doing a bi-weekly check to see if there are any changes to your body.”

 “Oh.
-At this rate you guys will be taking all my blood like a vampire.”
+You guys will take all my blood like a vampire at this rate.”

 “Just call me Daulton.”

 “Well, Daulton, we’re all done for now.”
 Alex finished drawing blood from Daulton and placed a small bandage on it.
 Daulton brushed his clothes aside and stood up.

 “Good meeting you.
 I’ll see you in the game.”

 “I’ll be looking forward to that.”
 Kiyro stepped out of the room and into the hallway.
 Angela was waiting patiently as she looked through her tablet.
 He saw a glimpse of a list of people’s names written on it.
 He slightly leaned forward and caught a momentary what she was reading.
 Above the list of names were words: Project Revelation.